MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 ---
 title: Header-based authentication with PingAccess for Microsoft Entra application proxy
 description: Publish applications with PingAccess and App Proxy to support header-based authentication.
 author: kenwith
 manager: amycolannino
 ms.service: entra-id
 ms.subservice: app-proxy
 ms.topic: how-to
-ms.date: 09/14/2023
+ms.date: 02/15/2024
 ms.author: kenwith
 ms.reviewer: ashishj
 ---

-# Header-based authentication for single sign-on with Application Proxy and PingAccess
+# Header-based authentication for single sign-on with application proxy and PingAccess

 Microsoft Entra application proxy has partnered with PingAccess so that your Microsoft Entra customers can access more of your applications.
 PingAccess provides another option beyond integrated [header-based single sign-on](application-proxy-configure-single-sign-on-with-headers.md).

-<a name='whats-pingaccess-for-azure-ad'></a>

 ## What's PingAccess for Microsoft Entra ID?

 With PingAccess for Microsoft Entra ID, you can give users access and single sign-on (SSO) to applications that use headers for authentication.
-Application Proxy treats these applications like any other, using Microsoft Entra ID to authenticate access and then passing traffic through the connector service.
+Application proxy treats these applications like any other, using Microsoft Entra ID to authenticate access and then passing traffic through the connector service.
 PingAccess sits in front of the applications and translates the access token from Microsoft Entra ID into a header.
 The application then receives the authentication in the format it can read.

 Your users won't notice anything different when they sign in to use your corporate applications.
 They can still work from anywhere on any device.
-The Application Proxy connectors direct remote traffic to all apps without regard to their authentication type, so they'll still balance loads automatically.
+The application proxy connectors direct remote traffic to all apps without regard to their authentication type, so they'll still balance loads automatically.

 ## How do I get access?